-This course provides an excellent academic and practical foundation for meeting the challenges of working as a chaplain across a range of contexts.
+Gain an academic and practical understanding for meeting the challenges of working as a chaplain across a range of contexts.

 - Part or full-time